-Histoplasma skin test is a method to check if you have been exposed to a fungus called Histoplasma capsulatum.
+The histoplasma skin test is used to check if you have been exposed to a fungus called Histoplasma capsulatum.
 The fungus causes an infection called histoplasmosis.

 How the Test is Performed

 The health care provider cleans an area of your skin, usually the forearm.
 An allergen is injected just below the cleaned skin surface.
+An allergen is a substance that causes an allergic reaction.
 The injection site is checked at 24 hours and at 48 hours for signs of a reaction.
 Occasionally, the reaction may not appear until the fourth day.

 How to Prepare for the Test

 No special preparation is necessary for this test.